vmware-tanzu/pinniped/site/content/docs/reference/supported-clusters.md

 This type of cluster is typically called "self-hosted" because the cluster's control plane is running on nodes that are part of the cluster itself.
 Most managed Kubernetes services do not support this.

-2. Impersonation Proxy: Can be run on any Kubernetes cluster where a `LoadBalancer` service can be created.
+2. Impersonation Proxy: Can be run on any Kubernetes cluster.
+Default configuration requires that a `LoadBalancer` service can be created.
 Most cloud-hosted Kubernetes environments have this capability.
 The Impersonation Proxy automatically provisions a `LoadBalancer` for ingress to the impersonation endpoint.
+Users who wish to use the impersonation proxy without an automatically configured `LoadBalancer` can do so with an automatically provisioned `ClusterIP` or with a Service that they provision themselves.
+These options can be configured in the spec of the [`CredentialIssuer`](https://github.com/vmware-tanzu/pinniped/blob/main/generated/1.20/README.adoc#credentialissuer).

 If a cluster is capable of supporting both strategies, the Pinniped CLI will use the token credential request API strategy by default.